mspsdi/caf-terraform-gcc-starter-kit/README.md

 ### Architecture

-This section aims to give the reader an overview of GCC Starter architecture
+This section aims to give the reader an overview of CAF Terraform GCC Starter Kit Reference Architecture
 <!-- , relative to external systems and in terms of how the codebase is organised. -->

 #### Overview Architecture